 On the expenditure side, the IMF pays interest (remuneration) to members on their creditor positions in the GRA (known as remunerated reserve tranche positions).
-The Articles of Agreement provide that the rate of remuneration shall be not more than the SDR interest rate, nor less than 80 percent of that rate.
+The Articles of Agreement provide that the rate of remuneration shall be not more than the SDR interest rate or less than 80 percent of that rate.
 The basic rate of remuneration is currently set at the SDR interest rate, which is based on a weighted average of representative interest rates on short-term financial debt instruments in the money markets of the SDR basket currencies, subject to a floor of 5 basis points.
-The IMF also pays interest at the SDR interest rate on outstanding borrowing under the bilateral loans and note purchase agreements and the enlarged and expanded New Arrangements to Borrow.
+The IMF also pays interest at the SDR interest rate on outstanding borrowings under the bilateral loans and note purchase agreements, and the enlarged and expanded New Arrangements to Borrow.

-The IMF’s net income in FY2017 was SDR 1.9 billion ($2.7 billion), reflecting primarily income from the high levels of lending activity, income from its investments held in the Investment Account, and gains stemming from remeasurement of the Fund’s defined-benefit liability.
-As required by International Financial Reporting Standards (amended International Accounting Standard 19, Employee Benefits), the net income for the financial year includes a gain of SDR 1 billion arising from the immediate recognition of the effects of higher-than-assumed returns on benefit plan investments and changes in actuarial assumptions used in determining the IMF’s defined-benefit obligation of postemployment employee benefit plans.
+The IMF’s net income in FY2018 was SDR .8 billion ($1.1 billion), reflecting primarily income from the high levels of lending activity and income from the IMF’s investments held in the Investment Account, and gains stemming from remeasurement of the IMF’s defined-benefit liability.
+As required by the IFRS (amended International Accounting Standard 19, Employee Benefits), the net income for the financial year includes a gain of SDR 0.4 billion ($0.5 billion) arising from the immediate recognition of the effects of changes in actuarial assumptions used in determining the IMF’s defined benefit obligation of postemployment employee benefit plans.

 Arrears to the IMF

-Overdue financial obligations to the IMF fell from SDR 1,285.7 million at the end of April 2016 to SDR 1,204.7 million at the end of April 2017 (Table 3.3).
-At the end of April 2017, two members—Somalia and Sudan—remained in protracted arrears to the IMF (outstanding for more than six months).
+Overdue financial obligations to the IMF amounted to SDR 1,205.5 million at the end of April 2018 (Table 3.3).
+At that time, two members—Somalia and Sudan—remained in protracted arrears (outstanding for more than six months) to the IMF.
 The two countries have accumulated arrears dating back to the mid-1980s, accounting for about 20 and 80 percent of the total arrears, respectively.

 Human Resources Policies and Organization

-To be effective in the global economy, the IMF must recruit and retain a highly qualified and diverse international staff.
-In FY2017, the IMF started to develop its medium-term Human Resources Strategy and continued to focus on training and leadership development for staff.
+To be effective in the global economy, the IMF must recruit, retain, and recognize a highly qualified and diverse international staff.
+In FY2018, the IMF continued to develop its medium-term Human Resources Strategy and focus on training and leadership development of staff.

-As of April 30, 2017, the IMF employed 2,280 professional and managerial staff, and 488 support staff.
-A list of the institution’s senior officials is on page 100, and its organizational chart can be found on page 75.
+As of April 30, 2018, the IMF employed 2,314 professional and managerial staff and 430 support staff.
+A list of the institution’s senior officers can be found on pages 98 and 99 and the organization chart can be found at the beginning of part 3.

-Recruitment of 218 new staff in 2016 was slightly higher than the 2015 level of 182.
-In 2016, 14 managerial staff, 157 professional staff, and 47 support staff were hired.
-The IMF requires economists to have advanced analytical and policymaking experience, and in 2016 it recruited 20 top university graduates through the Economist Program and 80 experienced midcareer economists.
-Slightly fewer than half of midcareer hires were macroeconomists; the remainder were financial sector and fiscal policy experts.
+Recruitment of 172 new staff in 2017 was significantly lower than the 2016 level of 218.
+In 2017, eight managerial staff, 134 professional staff, and 30 support staff were hired.
+The IMF requires economists to have advanced analytical and policymaking experience, and in 2017 it recruited 24 top university graduates through the Economist Program, and 64 experienced midcareer economists.
+Also, during 2017, 535 contractual employees were hired.

 Diversity and Inclusion

 The IMF strives to ensure that the staff is diverse in terms of geographic region, gender, and educational background.
-Of the IMF’s 189 member countries, 143 were represented on the staff as of April 30, 2017.
-Nationals from underrepresented regions—sub-Saharan Africa, east Asia, and the Middle East and North Africa—accounted for 29 percent of all external hiring at the professional level in 2016.
-More information and data on ongoing efforts to improve diversity and inclusion at the IMF are available in the “2016 IMF Diversity and Inclusion Annual Report.”
+Of the IMF’s 189 member countries, 146 were represented by the staff as of January 31, 2018.
+Nationals from underrepresented regions—sub-Saharan Africa, East Asia, and the Middle East and North Africa—accounted for 33 percent of all external hiring at the professional level in 2018.
+More information and data on ongoing efforts to improve diversity and inclusion at the IMF are available in the 2016–17 IMF Diversity and Inclusion Annual Report.